MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

    The following fields are collected:

-   - **selectedPlanType: Int** - Check the selected toggle plan type monthly/ yearly (1 for monthly, 2 for yearly)
+   - **selectedPlanType** - Int - Check the selected toggle plan type monthly/ yearly (1 for monthly, 2 for yearly)

 - **Office.iOS.Paywall.StoreKit.Response** - Critical engineering telemetry to log the result of purchase attempt triggered manually by user and the App store response to the event.
 The data is used to measure the status of a purchase attempt and reasons of failure (if any) and take corrective actions to ensure that the IAP and all the entry points as performing as expected.